jkillingsworth/jkillingsworth.com/_posts/2019-01-26-the-distribution-of-price-fluctuations.md

 <!--excerpt-->

-In the 1960s, Mandelbrot studied historical cotton prices and noticed that the distribution of price changes did not exhibit properties characteristic of a normal distribution.
+In the 1960s, Mandelbrot studied historical cotton prices and noticed the distribution of price changes did not exhibit properties characteristic of a normal distribution.
 Thankfully, computer technology and the availability of historical price data have improved drastically since the 1960s.
 Doing this sort of analysis is much easier today than it was in the past.
 In this post, I set out to perform my own analysis of the distribution of price fluctuations across a variety of different markets.

 ## Analyzing the Data